ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-31-generating-ph-myths.md

 then be thought of as to what the model "imagined" upon reading the descriptions&mdash;I warn you, they are a bit surreal and creepy!

+> If you're interested to learn how VQGAN works, then head to my [explainer blogpost](/notebook/2021/08/08/clip-vqgan/).
+> It's not magic, it's math!

 ## Monsters from the machine

 Below you'll see AI generated creatures from text.
 The descriptions were lifted